Dear MendMeShop,

 The treatment for snapping hip syndrome should focus on resting your hip and reducing inflammation to relieve pain.

-With any hip injury, resting it to prevent further irriation and injury is recommended.
+With any hip injury, resting it to prevent further irritation and injury is recommended.

-Physical therapy can assist you in stretching the gluteus maximus tendon and IT band if they are tight.
-If the gluteus maximus tendon or iliotibial tract have thickened, frayed and/or become inflamed you can treat the injury to heal your tissue and repair the cause of you snapping hip syndrome.
-Treating the gluteus maximus tendon and IT band injury with cold compression, therapeutic ultrasound and blood flow stimulation therapy will reduce your pain and speed healing so you can alleviate the symptoms of snapping hip syndrome quickly.
-In most cases, these conservative therapies will heal your snapping hip syndrome.
+PT can assist you in stretching the gluteus maximus tendon and IT band if they are tight.
+If the gluteus maximus tendon or iliotibial tract have thickened, frayed and/or become inflamed you can treat the injury to heal your tissue and repair the cause of your snapping hip syndrome.
+Once swelling is reduced with application of a Cold Compress or Ice Pack, treating the gluteus maximus tendon and IT band injury with a Back/Hip TShellz Wrap® will speed healing due to increased blood circulation.
+This should help alleviate the symptoms of snapping hip syndrome quite quickly as soft tissue in the irritated muscles and tendons begin to heal.
+In most cases, utilizing home conservative treatments such as a Cold Compress or Ice Pack and the TShellz Wrap®, combined with rest will heal or -at minimum- reduce the severity of snapping hip syndrome in a big way.

-In some severe cases of snapping hip syndrome, surgery may be required to trim the catching piece of labrum, remove a loose piece in the joint, or lengthen the tendon that is too tight.
-Using cold compression, ultrasound therapy and BFST® before surgery will help to reduce the symptoms of pain and inflammation.
-This will make it easier for you to complete your everyday activities with less pain while you await your surgery.
+In severe cases of snapping hip syndrome, surgery may be required to trim the catching piece of labrum, remove a loose piece in the joint, or lengthen the tendon that is too tight.

-In addition, these therapies will help to keep your hip joint tissue and surrounding muscles as healthy as possible.
+Conservative treatment therapies such as cold therapy and the use of the Back/Hip TShellz Wrap® will help keep hip joint tissue and surrounding muscles as healthy as possible preceding surgery.
 This is beneficial for 2 reasons.
 First, with less inflammation and healthier tissue in the joint, your surgery will be less invasive and will require less time to heal.
-More importantly, it will minimize your risk of suffering future hip conditions such as osteoarthritis, chronic hip pain, and trochanteric bursitis which is a common condition immediately following surgery due to irritation during the procedure.
+More importantly, it will minimize your risk of suffering future hip conditions such as osteoarthritis, chronic hip pain, and trochanteric bursitis (which is a common condition immediately following surgery due to irritation during the procedure).
 Following your surgery, continued use of these therapies will result in a faster recovery and more complete healing.
-There isn't a better way to treat your hip before and after arthroscopic surgery.
+There isn't a better way to treat your hip at home before and after arthroscopic surgery.

-To decrease inflammation and relieve the pain of snapping hip syndrome doctor's recommend cold compression therapy.
-Cold compression therapy within the first 72 hours of injury to the tendon or labrum or following surgery is an effective way to relieve pain and swelling.
-Cold compression therapy will also limit the amount of damage done to your tissue and can reduce, or even eliminate, the need for NSAIDs that can be harmful to your body.
+To decrease inflammation and relieve the pain of snapping hip syndrome doctors recommend the application of cold and compression.
+Cold within the first 72 hours of injury to the tendon or labrum or following surgery is an effective way to relieve pain and swelling.
+Cold will also limit the amount of damage done to your tissue and can reduce, or even eliminate, the need for NSAIDs that can be harmful to your body.

-Cold compression therapy works by interrupting and slowing nerve and cell function in your tendon or hip joint.
+Cold compression works by interrupting and slowing nerve and tissue function in soft tissue in the hip joint.
 It also reduces swelling that can block blood vessels.
 This is important because once blood vessels are blocked or damaged, they can no longer carry oxygen and nutrients to the tissue in your hip joint and the cells begin to break-down.
-Without cold compression therapy, cellular break-down and tissue damage continues as the cells do not get the oxygen they need to survive.
+Without cold compression, damage continues as tissues break-down - they cannot get the oxygen they need to survive.

 By limiting the amount of damage done to your tissue, you limit the amount of healing that needs to occur.
 This is a very important step to heal your hip faster and with less pain!